5 Favorite Somatic Stretching Exercises to Try at Home

 How to Perform:

-1. Sit Properly: Sit on the edge of your chair with your feet flat on the ground and your hands resting on your knees.
-Ensure that your spine is straight, and your shoulders are relaxed.
+- Sit Tall: Sit near the edge of your chair with feet flat on the floor, spine straight, and hands resting on your knees.

 2. Standing Awareness

-Standing awareness is another somatic stretching exercise that enhances balance, posture, and overall body awareness.
-This simple exercise encourages mindfulness and helps you connect with your body’s natural alignment, making it an excellent practice for improving stability and coordination.
+Standing awareness is a somatic stretching practice that improves balance, posture, and body awareness.
+It encourages mindfulness and helps you connect with your body’s natural alignment—key for stability and coordination.

 How to Perform: